-WAIT can be branch entered without any ECBs identified.
-This results in the wait count in the current RB being set to the specified value.
-The corresponding POSTs-without-ECB would then activate the RB.
-Caution must be exercised to insure that the WAIT-without-ECB always preceeds the POST-without-ECB.
-Failure to follow this sequence will result in the RB waiting indefinately.
+Branch entry to WAIT can occur without identification of any ECBs.
+This process results in the setting of the wait count in the current RB to the specified value.
+The corresponding POSTs-without-ECB then activate the RB.
+If you use this process, make sure that the WAIT-without-ECB preceeds the POST-without-ECB in order to avoid causing the RB to wait indefinitely.

-The parameters for branch entry to WAIT are as follows:
+The following registers contain parameters for branch entry to WAIT:

-0 Contains the WAIT count in the low-order byte.
-The high-order bit on indicates long-wait (LONG=YES).
+Register Contents .
+0 Contains the wait count in the low order byte.
+When the high order bit is one, it indicates long-wait (the LONG=YES specification).
 1 Contains the ECB pointer value.
 If only one ECB is being waited on, place that ECB address in register 1.
-If a list of ECBs is being waited on, place the complimented ECBLIST address in register 1.
+If a list of ECBs is being waited on, place the complemented ECBLIST address in register 1.
 If the WAIT-without-ECB function is being requested, set register 1 to a value of zero.

-15 Contains the branch entry address to WAIT (IEAVWAIT) which is obtained from the CVT (CVTVWAIT).
+15 Contains the branch entry address to WAIT (IEAVWAIT), which in turn is obtained from the CVT (CVTVWAIT).